-The Ministry for the Family and Social Solidarity and the Ministry for Health and the Department of Social Security are the main authorities supervising the Maltese social security system.
-The main provisions are benefits towards retirement, disability, sickness, death, maternity, family, unemployment, health, long-term care and workmen’s compensation.
+The Ministry for the Family and Social Solidarity and the Ministry for Health and the Department of Social Security administer the social security system.
+The main benefits cover health, retirement, disability, sickness, death, maternity, family, unemployment, long-term care, and workers’ compensation.

-Social security deductions are divided into Class 1 and Class 2 contributions and the criteria for calculating rates are complicated.
-They vary for people over and under the age of 18, and for those born before December 1961 and after January 1962.
+Deductions are divided into Class 1 and Class 2 contributions and vary for people over and under the age of 18, and for those born before December 31, 1961, and after January 1, 1962.

 What Benefits are guaranteed in Malta?